Laragear/Poke/README.md

 </body>
 ```

+This may be useful if you have large responses, like blog posts, articles or galleries, since the framework won't spend resources inspecting the response, but just rendering the component.

 > Don't worry if you have duplicate Poke components in your view.
 The script is rendered only once, and even if not, the script only runs once.

 ## Configuration